-Current economic conditions have recently seen the Reserve Bank of Australia embark on a cycle of interest rate increases with a view to managing inflationary pressures & tightening credit conditions.
-The increasing interest rate environment will directly impact the Credit Union's total interest income and expense results during the 2023 financial year, requiring a continued & diligent focus on the management of interest rate margins.
+Economic conditions have seen the Reserve Bank of Australia continue on a cycle of interest rate increases during 2023 with a view to managing inflationary pressures & tightening credit conditions.
+The increasing interest rate environment will directly impact the Credit Union's total interest income and expense results during the 2023-2024 financial year, requiring a continued & diligent focus on the management of interest rate margins.
+Additionally, a combination of the frequency and value of interest rate increases experienced has impacted the level of loan portfolio growth achieved during 2023 and a continuation of the heightened interest rate environment is expected to continue impacting this aspect of growth.